 Proof-of-Importance (PoI) is a blockchain consensus mechanism introduced by NEM.
 PoI reward users that actively transact on the network, building on proof-of-stake.
 With PoI, nodes need to vest an amount of currency to be eligible to create blocks and are selected to create a block roughly in proportion to a score quantifying their contribution to the network.

-In proof-of-stake, this ‘score’ is one’s total vested amount, but, in PoI, this score includes more variables.
+In Proof-of-Stake, this score is one’s total vested amount, but, in PoI, the score includes more variables.
 The calculations borrows from the math of network clustering and page ranking.
 At a high level, the primary inputs are:

 - Net transfers: how much has been ‘spent’ in the past 30 days, with more recent transactions weighted more heavily.